 Geniushour - Resources & Documents.
 The Research Behind Choice and Inquiry-Based Education - A.J.
 JULIANI.
-Updated: I’ve updated this post and page since publishing my most recent book about student choice– Learning By Choice.
+Updated: I’ve updated this post and page since publishing my most recent book about student choice.

 Powerful Learning: Studies Show Deep Understanding Derives from Collaborative Methods.
 Image credit: Thomas Reis Today's students will enter a job market that values skills and abilities far different from the traditional workplace talents that so ably served their parents and grandparents.

 We are no longer in the Industrial Age.
+Our students are disengaged and unconcerned.
 Assessing Depth of Knowledge with Recap – Recap.
 Start With Why - Simon Sinek TED talk.
 FOUNDATIONS Vol. 2: An Introduction to Inquiry - Table of Contents.
 What Is Inquiry?
 Read Article in Spanish Inquiry is a dynamic process of being open to wonder and puzzlement and coming to know and understand the world.

 Click Here!
 Ashoka's Youth Venture.
 Project Based Learning.
 Fuel Creativity in the Classroom With Divergent Thinking.
 Recently, I showed a group of students in my high school art class a film called Ma Vie En Rose (My Life in Pink), about a seven-year-old boy named Ludovic who identifies as female.